urmhe/yoga_body_tracker/README.md

 # YogaBodyTracker

-A lifestyle app which uses a cosinus earable device to track heart rate and body temperature while doing yoga.
+A lifestyle app which uses a cosinus earable device to track heart rate and body temperature while doing yoga or just exercising regularly.

 ## Disclaimer